(KMC) Kangaroo Mother Care Benefits and Guide

-Even if it's just a matter of preference on your side, it is fine.
-The important thing to remember is that you need do this for at least one full sleep cycle, to maximize the benefits.
+It is okay if it's just a matter of preference.
+The important thing to remember is that you need do this for at least one full sleep cycle to maximize the benefits.

 - Continuous: This is when the baby stays on your chest day and night.

 It could either be because there aren't any incubators available for your baby, or it could be your preference.
 This is the optimal option.
 If your doctor gives you the go-ahead, you and your baby will benefit most from continuous care, even more so if your baby is premature.

 Up to what age should KMC be done?